 “I arrived in 1994.
-I was in Milan when by chance I saw some Italians workers fixing the paving of a square.
+I was in Milan when by chance I saw some Italian workers fixing the paving of a square.
 I was curious because in China I used to do the same job.
-So I asked some information and I found myself here with some addresses of employers…”
+So I asked for some information and I found myself here with some addresses of employers…”

-Women on the other side have not succeeded in making through the tight work texture.
+Women on the other side have not succeeded in making it through the tight work texture.
 They found jobs such as season workers for the picking and choosing of fruits or as general workers in some industries far from home.
-“For us it is very hard to find a job.
+“For us, it is very hard to find a job.
 The public transportation used to move around the territory are not sufficient but the biggest problem is the language, we don’t speak Italian. “ tells us Xiaohua, meanwhile trimming Kiwi plants in a field.

 Where do all these Chinese come from?

-The majority of the Chinese immigrants that live in the two Cuneo’s districts, as almost all the Chinese in Italy, come from a precise area in the hinterland of the province of Southern Zhejiang, South of Shanghai, in an area of about 70 kilometers of diameter.
+The majority of the Chinese immigrants that live in the two Cuneo districts, as almost all the Chinese in Italy, come from a precise area in the hinterland of the province of Southern Zhejiang, South of Shanghai, in an area of about 70 kilometers of diameter.
 Precisely in the districts of Wencheng and Qingtian, where there are only small mountain villages.

-In few years Chinese students have become the 25% of the total number of students, about 5 or 6 per class, which gave the Italian teachers extra work to do: find new didactic ways to help them learn Italian and create a serene living together with the Italian schoolmates of their same age.
+In a few years Chinese students have become the 25% of the total number of students, about 5 or 6 per class, which gave the Italian teachers extra work to do: find new didactic ways to help them learn Italian and create a serene living together with the Italian schoolmates of their same age.

 There are no particular meeting places, except maybe the Bagnolo P.te washhouse, an abandoned place restored by the Chinese community.
 We go there on Sundays afternoon and find a lot of people washing their clothes.
-The interest we have towards them at first creates a rather tense atmosphere but in a short while everybody starts to laugh.
+The interest we have in them at first creates a rather tense atmosphere but in a short while everybody starts to laugh.

 We also find them at the Consorzio Monviso Solidale, a local board that manages social security services in the Cuneo’s district, at the counter for public services and professional advice for immigrants.
 Inside it is a continuous coming and going of Chinese of different ages.
-Some of them are there to renew the residents permit, or show a medical prescription to have an explanation on the use of the medicine.
+Some of them are there to renew the resident's permit or show a medical prescription to have an explanation on the use of the medicine.

 Yuguo invites us to his house, and as soon as he opens the front door a small girl named Lisa jumps on his lap calling him Zio her acquired uncle and also the referent and translator of the counter for the public services and professional advices at the Consorzio Monviso Solidale.